chrisalexander/blog/_posts/2013-03-10-another-public-figure-advocates-stopping-education-to-start-a-company.md

 Oh dear...

-{% include tweet.html text="If you want to start a business there is no point in finishing college, just stop education Elon Musk" %}
+{% include tweet.html user="Loic Le Meur" username="loic" id="310492485463986178" date="March 9, 2013" text="If you want to start a business there is no point in finishing college, just stop education Elon Musk" %}

 It's frustrating just how many people - who really should know better - advocate dropping out or not even starting further education for entrepreneurs as it doesn't help start a company.
 The usual trio of successful people - Gates, Branson, Zuckerberg - are usually hauled out to justify this point of view.